 Remove Unhelpful Content to Boost the Rankings of All Pages

 A necessary component of your Helpful Content update recovery includes removing unhelpful content on your pages and site.
-Even one piece of irrelevant or useless content can affect your rankings, regardless of how many pieces of high-value content you publish.
+Even one piece of irrelevant or useless content can affect your rankings, regardless of how many articles of high-value content you publish.

 By pruning low-quality content, you create a better experience for your site visitors and avoid the impact of Google’s latest update.